strapi/community-content/tutorials/GUIDELINES.md

 There must be an introduction for each step and a transition before the next one All commands must be explained and must reside in their own code block.
 It is important to specify the path in which they are executed so that the reader is not lost.

-It is also advisable to add screenshots.
+It is also strongly advisable to add screenshots.

 It is obvious to detail each script / code that you include so that the reader can really understand its usefulness and subsequently customize it.
 As well as the link to the source code (Github)